Scifabric/pybossa.js/doc/index.rst

 transcription, information location etc).

-PyBossa.JS simplifies the access to the PyBossa API providing several public methods that will get and submit a task for a given application in PyBossa.
+PyBossa.JS simplifies the access to the PyBossa API providing several public methods that will get and submit a task for a given project in PyBossa.

 User Guide
 ==========